mongodb/docs-cluster-to-cluster-sync/source/includes/fact-verifier-limitations.rst

 - ``mongosync`` stores the verifier state in memory, which can result in a significant memory overhead.
-To run the verifier, ``mongosync`` requires approximately 10 GB of memory, plus an addition 500 MB for every 1 million documents.
+To run the verifier, ``mongosync`` requires approximately 10 GB of memory, plus an additional 500 MB for every 1 million documents.

 - The verifier cannot be resumed.
 If a user stops or pauses sync and then starts ``mongosync`` again for any reason, the